|Home | Intranet | A-Z Topics | eServices | Curriculum | Leadership | School Admin | School Improvement | School Websites | School Workforce & HR ||

 Monika is a highly motivated and enthusiastic qualified teacher of Art with 11 years of experience in primary and secondary education.
 With a natural creativity and a passion for a Green Planet, Monika is committed to developing and delivering a wide range of engaging activities.

-A typical outreach session includes a whole school assembly focusing on your local recycling scheme, followed by a practical classroom activity.
-These activities can be tailored to your current class topic even if it isn’t specifically environmental.
+A typical outreach session includes a whole school assembly focusing on your local recycling scheme, followed by practical activities for 2 classes.
+There is a selection of exciting activities to choose from, which all have links to the national curriculum.
 For the activity focusing on materials, Monika will bring along an exciting collection of materials which will get your pupils discussing properties, provenance and more besides.
-For the model making activity pupils will create a model from recycled materials linked to your topic which will see them use tools and skills from the D&T curriculum.
-Monika will provide the equipment and lesson template.

 Amey has been operating an education centre at its main waste treatment and recycling plant at Waterbeach near Cambridge since 2009.
 The centre and activities are linked to the National Curriculum requirements and have been awarded the Learning Outside the Classroom (LOTC) Quality Badge.
 If your school would be interested in visiting the Waterbeach education centre to learn more about waste treatment, recycling and composting processes in situ this can also be arranged.
 Visits are suitable for a class of up to 30 pupils and are free of charge if you are able to provide your own transport.